ethransom/synbioblast/README.md

 ## Setup

+While Go is multi-platform, the included executables are compiled for Linux, so for the time being Linux is the only supported platform for SynBioBLAST.

 1. Clone the repo
-2. Make sure you have the [`go`](https://golang.org) compiler installed.
+2. Make sure you have the [`go`](https://golang.org) compiler and Redis installed.
 3. Install the dependencies
    ```
+   $ go get github.com/knakk/sparql
-   $ go get github.com/foobar/barfoo
+   $ go get github.com/mediocregopher/radix.v2
-   $ go get github.com/other/other
+   $ go get github.com/spacemonkeygo/flagfile
    ```
 4. Build the slurper
    ```